 In bronchiolitis obliterans, bronchiolar damage occurs after acute inhalation of gases (eg, anhydrous ammonia).
 The 2 major forms are proliferative and constrictive.
 The constrictive form is more common and may or may not be associated with other forms of diffuse lung injury.
 Recently, cases of bronchiolitis obliterans have been reported in workers exposed to the chemical diacetyl during the manufacture of butter-flavored microwave popcorn.
 So-called popcorn workers’ lung may occur in workers exposed to other flavorings and in some consumers exposed to this chemical.

-Non–immune-mediated inflammatory mechanisms cause direct irritation of the respiratory epithelium and upper airway mucosae.
+Non–immune-mediated inflammatory mechanisms involve direct irritation of the respiratory epithelium and upper airway mucosae.
+Common causes include exposure to chlorine gas, hydrochloric acid, and anhydrous ammonia.

 US military personnel deployed to Iraq and Afghanistan have been found to be at increased risk for asthma (and also bronchiolitis obliterans).
 Possible causes include emissions from open-air burn pits and industrial fires, desert dust, and vehicular exhaust.

-Symptoms include shortness of breath, chest tightness, wheezing, and cough, often with upper respiratory symptoms such as sneezing, rhinorrhea, and tearing.
-Upper airway and conjunctival symptoms may precede the typical asthmatic symptoms by months or years.
+Symptoms of occupational asthma include shortness of breath, chest tightness, wheezing, and cough, often with upper respiratory symptoms such as sneezing, rhinorrhea, and tearing.
+Upper airway and conjunctival symptoms may precede the typical symptoms of asthma by months or years.
 Symptoms may develop during work hours after specific dust or vapor exposure but often do not become apparent until several hours after leaving work, thereby making the association with occupational exposure less obvious.
 Nocturnal wheezing may be the only symptom.
-Often, symptoms disappear on weekends or during vacations, although with ongoing exposure temporal exacerbations and relief become less apparent.
+Often, symptoms disappear on weekends or during vacations, although with ongoing exposure, temporal exacerbations and relief become less apparent.

-Diagnosis depends on recognizing the link between workplace allergens and asthma.
+Diagnosis of occupational asthma depends on recognizing the link between workplace allergens and asthma.
 Diagnosis is suspected on the basis of an occupational history of allergen exposure.
-A safety data sheet (mandatory at all work sites) can be used to identify potential allergens, and substances listed can be used to direct immunologic testing (eg, skin prick, puddle, or patch testing) of suspected antigens to demonstrate that an agent in the workplace is affecting a worker.
+A safety data sheet (mandatory at all work sites) can be used to identify potential allergens, and substances listed can be used to direct immunologic testing Specific tests Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more (eg, skin prick, puddle, or patch testing) of suspected antigens to demonstrate that an agent in the workplace is affecting a worker.
 An increase in bronchial hyperresponsiveness after exposure to the suspected antigen is also helpful in making the diagnosis.

 Differentiation from idiopathic asthma is generally based on the pattern of symptoms, demonstration that allergens are present in the workplace, and the relationship between exposure to allergens and symptoms and physiologic worsening.

-Treatment is the same as that for idiopathic asthma, including inhaled bronchodilators and corticosteroids (see Drug therapy).
+Treatment of occupational asthma is the same as that for idiopathic asthma Treatment Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+Symptoms and signs include dyspnea... read more , including inhaled bronchodilators and corticosteroids.
 Treatment should also include removal of the patient from ongoing exposure to the causative agent.

 Dust suppression is essential.
 However, elimination of all instances of sensitization and clinical disease may not be possible.
 Once sensitized, patients with occupational asthma may react to extremely low levels of airborne allergen.
 Patients who return to environments in which the allergen persists generally have a poorer prognosis, with more respiratory symptoms, more abnormal lung physiology, a greater need for drugs, and more frequent and severe exacerbations.
 Whenever possible, a symptomatic person should be removed from a setting known to cause symptoms.
 If exposure continues, symptoms tend to persist.
 Occupational asthma can sometimes be cured if it is diagnosed early and exposure ceases.